telerik/maui-docs/knowledge-base/custom-localization-dotnet-maui-dataform.md

 ## Description

 When working with the [DataForm](https://docs.telerik.com/devtools/maui/controls/dataform/overview) for .NET MAUI, you might need to customize the error messages displayed for validation errors.
 Specifically, you want to change the default range validation error message to a custom one.

 This KB article also answers the following questions:
 - How to customize error messages in .NET MAUI DataForm?
 - How to use custom localization with DataForm in .NET MAUI?
-- How to change validation error messages in DataForm?
+- How to change the validation error messages in DataForm?

 ## Solution

-To customize the error messages in the DataForm component, you can create a custom localization manager by extending the `TelerikLocalizationManager` class.
+To customize the error messages in the DataForm component, create a custom localization manager by extending the `TelerikLocalizationManager` class.
 Override the `GetString` method to return custom messages for specific keys.

 Here is how to implement a custom localization manager: